TariqGon/TariqGon.github.io/_posts/2018-03-14- R - A_Simple_Clustering_Task_Using_K-Means_Clustering.md

 * Reassign data points to the cluster whose centroid is closest.
 * Calculate new centroid of each cluster.

-the algorithm is already loaded with R, so there is no need for an extre library.
+the algorithm is already loaded with R, so there is no need for an extra library.

-Since this is an unsupervised task, there is no training ot testing step, we will go on and try different clustering numbers for our data and visualize the result
+Since this is an unsupervised task, there is no training or testing step, we will go on and try different clustering numbers for our data and visualize the result

 ## K-Means Clustering